mikebrady/nqptp/README.md

 ```
 # systemctl restart shairport-sync
 ```
-If a firewall is running, ensure it does not block ports 319 and 320 to UDP traffic.

 ##### Update
 If you are updating an existing installation of `nqptp`, after installing it you should restart it.
 You should then also restart Shairport Sync:
 ```